yazz/VisualJS/README.md

     <img src='http://gosharedata.com/gosharedata/images/screen%20shot%202017-07-07%20at%20073249.jpg' />
     </p>
 </div>
 Go Share Data lets you share SQL queries over an intranet.
 It supports MySQL, Oracle, Postgres, MariaDB for SQL queries.
-You can view Excel and CSV files but you can't query them with SQL (coming soon).
+You can even view Excel and CSV files but you can't query Excel and CSV with SQL yet (coming soon)

 <br>